MorganConrad/remodeler/README.md

 similar to addKeyXformArray, except arguments[0,2,4...] = keys, arguments[1,3,5...] = transformations

 ####remodel(src, dst)
 Transforms src into dst based upon current configuration and values.
-If dst is null (typical) a new {} will be created and returned.
+If dst is null (typical) a new {} will be created, added to, and returned.